 As for challenging linear, passive notions of revision, Hughes-Warrington promotes ‘boundaries, space and orientation’ (p.
 27).
 For her, ‘[s]patial imagery and language are used to construct temporary textual spaces in which rival historiographies are excluded and readers are encouraged to navigate to a new vision of history using the entry and exit points and signposts of the writer’ (p.
 34).
 Rather than relying on the vestiges of Hegel’s dialectic, ‘history proceeds as a succession of amendments’ (p.
-8), or seeing revision as to some extent determined by the whims, say, of the historian’s commitment to winning patronage in academic institutions, being revisionary is a question of history-makers trying desperately and often without great clarity to put their past in the right place.
+8), or seeing revision as to some extent determined by chance, say, the historian’s commitment to winning patronage in academic institutions, being revisionary is a question of history-makers trying desperately and often without great clarity to put their past in the right place.
 Revision is not, after Roland Barthes, ‘a referendum’ (p.
 108).

-In Hughes-Warrington’s topography of case studies she ventures how space precludes and accommodates.
+In Hughes-Warrington’s topography of case studies she suggests how space precludes and accommodates.
 In the case of the graphic novel Maus by Art Spiegelman, there is a panel which depicts a father-narrator sitting in front of a past mise-en-scène, whilst his son-listener sits behind (p.
 48).
 The past is both in the wake of and governed by the present recollection of a past generation, albeit partially (the father-narrator does not dominate the picture; he is only occupying a tiny fraction of the foreground).
 Furthermore, in acts of what for some would be vandalism, notes and doodles in history books, readers are not caught up in ‘a dialogue of correction’ (p.
-107) with the authoritative historian, but rather, position themselves, either in the margins casting aspersions or by dramatically imposing themselves upon the text though large-scale graffiti.
+107) with the authoritative historian, but rather, either position themselves in the margins casting aspersions or dramatically impose themselves upon the text though large-scale graffiti.
 On the page, the hierarchy of space, the author’s designated beginning running to the declared end, becomes more like, quoting Barthes, ‘“a multi-dimensional space in which a variety of writings, none of them original, blend and clash”’ (p.
 108).